aplsimple/pave/hl_tcl/README.md

    * tricky with those above mentioned Tcl lines
    * doesn't highlight ttk commands (Tk only) and TclOO
    * tries to highlight every bit of Tcl, e.g. `set set set` is highlighted as three `set` commands ;)
-   * as a result, much more florid than others
+   * as a result, much more florid than most of others

 <a href="https://kate-editor.org" title="Kate editor">Kate</a>.
-As nearly good as Geany, still doesn't highlight ttk and TclOO.
+As nearly good as Geany.
+As nearly florid as Vim (`set set set`).
+Doesn't highlight ttk and TclOO.

 <a href="https://github.com/phase1geo/tke/" title="TKE editor">TKE</a>.
 Written in Tcl/Tk, it might be the best of all to highlight the Tcl/Tk.
 In spite of its suspended state it still can.
 Issues with highlighting strings and the performance.